 Complaints of sexual harassment of students, including alleged consensual relationships, will be carefully evaluated in the context of the unique relationship and responsibility that faculty, administrators, and other College employees have to students or other employees.

 Any individual who experiences or observes discrimination or harassment is encouraged to report such information.
 Jurisdiction for adjudicating matters involving a member of the College community include where the conduct: occurs on campus or in a College-sponsored program, affects a College program or activity, or is carried out by a member of the College community.
 Reports should be made as soon as possible to one of the College staff persons identified below.
 In certain instances, the College may investigate allegations of discrimination or harassment based on information received from other sources, such as newspaper accounts, anonymous letters or phone calls.

 Further information about rights and responsibilities of the parties can be found in the Grievance Procedures for Gender-Based Misconduct, Sexual Harassment, Sexual Assault, Domestic Violence, Dating Violence, and Stalking for allegations of sexual or gender-based misconduct and in the Discrimination and Harassment Procedures for allegations of discrimination or harassment other than sexual or gender-based misconduct.

-Individuals who may have experienced or observed discrimination or harassment may consult with the Officer for Equity/Title IX Coordinator to discuss their concern or initiate a report.
+Individuals who may have experienced or observed discrimination or harassment may consult with the Director of Nondiscrimination and Title IX to discuss their concern or initiate a report.

 Harassment based on any protected category is prohibited under federal law, New York State law, and New York City law, as well as this policy.
 You can report discrimination and harassment under federal laws by contacting the Equal Employment Opportunity Commission (EEOC).